dimipet/excelMerger/README.md

 application.properties.file=application.properties.xml
 ~~~~

-Editing these files should be done with a decent text editor, for windows users [Notepad++](https://notepad-plus-plus.org).
+Editing these files should be done with a decent text editor.
+For windows users [Notepad++](https://notepad-plus-plus.org).

 ## Structure